austinschroeder/angular-learn/README.md

 ## Running Locally

-- Run `npm run server` for a local data server.
+- Run `npm run server` for a local data server
-- (In a seperate terminal) Run `ng serve` to spin up the local environment.
+- (In a seperate terminal) Run `ng serve` to spin up the local environment
-- Navigate to `http://localhost:4200/` to interact with the app.
+- Navigate to `http://localhost:4200/` to interact with the app

-_Note: Double click on tasks to change the reminder indicator._
+_Note: Double click on tasks to change the reminder indicator_

 ## Contributing